tom171296/BlogNet/_drafts/2021-05-12-BuildingAnIntegrationPlatformBasedOnAnOpenStandard.md

 - **horizontally scalable**
 - **high speed, low latency**

 The main thing with message routing is that routing is done for each message individually.
-This comes with a lot of scalability benefits but it also pays in that message order can not be guaranteed.
+This comes with a lot of scalability benefits but that results in that message order can not be guaranteed.

 ## Linked routing